Guide to Accounts Receivable Factoring

 Accounts receivable factoring is a type of small business financing where you sell your unpaid invoices to a factoring company.
 You receive a percentage of the invoices immediately, and once the customer pays the invoice, you receive the rest, minus any fees (which can be expensive).

-Accounts receivable factoring is calculated by first determining eligible invoices.
-Ideal invoices are no more than 90 days late and are owned by creditworthy customers.
-Then, the factoring company will determine how much of the invoice they’ll give you — typically 80-90% of the invoice total.
+Ideal invoices should be no more than 90 days late and be owned by creditworthy customers.
+Then, the factoring company will determine how much of the invoice they’ll give you — typically 80%-90% of the invoice total.
 Once the customer pays the invoice, the factoring company will give you the remaining percentage, minus any fees.

 Photo credit: iStock/Thapana Onphalai